Do Nails Need To Breathe?

 Have you ever had your nails done at a salon before?
-Well duh, it’s like the best thing ever, amiright?
-Have you ever had someone tell you you should give them a break to “breathe” because you’ve had too many applications done?
+Have you ever had someone tell you that you should give them a break to “breathe”?
 I get a lot of questions about this and I’m here to help you understand this confusing topic.

-The truth is, our nails actually don’t need to breathe, at all!
-Why you ask?
-Because oxygen and nutrients are delivered from our bloodstream, as opposed to the air.
-If you’ve been having your nails done for years and your natural nails still look and feel amazing, then carry on girl!
-Sounds like you found yourself a great nail tech and keep doing ya thang!
+The truth is, our nails actually don’t need to breathe.
+Why?
+It’s because oxygen and nutrients are delivered from our bloodstream, as opposed to the air.
+If you’ve been having your nails done for years and they feel fine, then carry on girl.
+Sounds like you found yourself a great nail tech!

-However, a break may be necessary if you’re starting to notice a softer feeling nail plate.
-This may be caused by (but not limited to) improper prep and application of your service.
-Also keep it mind there are several factors that can cause our nails to feel weak.
-Such as aging, hormones, medication, stress, and occupations with overexposure to water or sanitizers (just to name a few).
-These factors can affect our nails with or without any enhancements on.
+However, a break may be necessary if you’re starting to notice a softer feeling nail over time.
+This may be caused by improper prep and application of your service.
+But there are also several factors that can cause our natural nails to feel weak; aging, hormones, medication, stress (just to name a few).

 Regardless of the type of service you’re receiving (gel-polish, acrylic, gel or regular polish) no harm should be introduced to a healthy nail.
-I’ve personally been doing my nails with gel-polish for 7 years and they are in the same condition they have always been; medium strength.
-Works for me!
+Only you will truly know how your nails feel so make sure you’re listening to them if they say it’s time to take a break.